denomite/TaskManagerAPI/README.md

 # TaskManagerAPI

-A Scalable RESTful Service Built with Golang
+A Scalable RESTful service built with Golang